nmccloskey/RASCAL/README.md

 A copy of the poster will be available through Aphasia Access shared resources.

+## Repository Notes

+This repository reflects a clean reinitialization of the development history as of April 2025.
+Earlier commits were removed to:

+1. Respect data privacy for sensitive clinical transcript content, even though all `.cha` files used during development were de-identified
+2. Eliminate unnecessary storage of output, logs, and database files that were not properly excluded in the previous `.gitignore`

+No core functionality or implementation history has been lost, and the full pipeline has been preserved in its final state.
+All future development will follow a transparent version-controlled workflow.

 ## Acknowledgments

 RASCAL builds on and integrates functionality from two excellent open-source tools which I highly recommend to researchers and clinicians working with language data: